 It’s also important to recognize that it’s the difficult challenges – The Dips – that provide us with opportunities to pull ahead of our competitors.
 In a competitive market environment, adversity is actually our ally.
 The harder it gets, the better our chances of differentiating ourselves from the competition.
 If adversity causes us to sell or quit an investment in the middle of The Dip, we’ve not only squandered a great opportunity, we’ve likely passed that opportunity along to one of our competitors.

 One technique that will help us to stick with an investment through The Dip is to write down in advance the circumstances under which we will quit — and when.
 We should then stick with the investment unless these circumstances come to pass.
-Developing an exit strategy as part of our initial underwriting process will provide us with invaluable perspective if we find ourselves in a painful situation, frustrated or stuck.
+Developing an exit strategy (by using retire at 21 information on selling a business as well as our own experience in the market) as part of our initial underwriting process will provide us with invaluable perspective if we find ourselves in a painful situation, frustrated or stuck.

 We’ve seen that sticking with The Dip leads to extraordinary results, whereas sticking with The Trap or The Cliff leads to failure.
 In the case of The Cliff, that failure can be catastrophic.
 We’ve also discussed ways to recognize whether we’re in The Dip or The Trap, or on The Cliff, and to overcome short-term pain to realize long-term gains by quitting The Traps and The Cliffs and sticking with The Dips.
 In other words, as the title of this article correctly states, we should never quit in the middle of a Dip.